 7) What are the possible risks of being in the study?

-Dexamethasone may also disturb sleep and increase the risk of infections.
+Dexamethasone (and other steroids) may disturb sleep and increase the risk of infections.
 In people with diabetes it can raise blood sugar.

 Oseltamivir may cause headache, tummy upset and allergic reactions.